PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 269. A team of Developers must migrate an application running inside an AWS Elastic Beanstalk environment from a Classic Load Balancer to an Application Load Balancer.
 Which steps should be taken to accomplish the task using the AWS Management Console?

-- [x]
-    1. Update the application code in the existing deployment.
+- [ ] '1.'
+Update the application code in the existing deployment.
 2. Select a new load balancer type before running the deployment.
 3. Deploy the new version of the application code to the environment.
-- [ ]
-    1. Create a new environment with the same configurations except for the load balancer type.
+- [ ] '1.'
+Create a new environment with the same configurations except for the load balancer type.
 2. Deploy the same application version as used in the original environment.
 3. Run the swap-environment-cnames action.
-- [ ]
-    1. Clone the existing environment, changing the associated load balancer type.
+- [x] '1.'
+Clone the existing environment, changing the associated load balancer type.
 2. Deploy the same application version as used in the original environment.
 3. Run the swap-environment-cnames action.
-- [ ]
-    1. Edit the environment definitions in the existing deployment.
+- [ ] '1.'
+Edit the environment definitions in the existing deployment.
 2. Change the associated load balancer type according to the requirements.
 3. Rebuild the environment with the new load balancer type.

 ### 270. A company needs a version control system for collaborative software development.
-Features of the system must include the following: Support for batches of changes across multiple files Parallel branching Version tracking Which AWS service will meet these requirements?
+Features of the system must include the following: Support for batches of changes across multiple files, Parallel branching and Version tracking.
+Which AWS service will meet these requirements?

 - [ ] AWS CodePipeline.
 - [ ] Amazon S3.